Andy Kerr

 Reports

 Hines Mill Dam.
-North Fork of the Middle Fork of the Willamette River, removed ca. 1996
+North Fork of the Middle Fork of the Willamette River.
+Removed in 1994.

-Proposed Milltown Hill Dam, Elk Creek of the Umpqua River
+Proposed Milltown Hill Dam.
+Elk Creek of the Umpqua River.
+Dead.
+Douglas County ran out of money when federal timber receipts decreased.

 Links